MichaelRinglein/PizzaConfigurator/README.md

 After the sauce is chosen, the user gets redirected to `Toppings` to choose one or several toppings to the pizza (Onions, Bacons etc).
 After the toppings are chosen, the user gets redirected to a overview of the configured pizza.

-After reading about the pizza, are you hungry yet?
-Behold, there is more to come!

 ### Order Progress among the Screens (order_progress.dart)
 In the bottom of the Screens size, sauce and toppings is always the order process visible (items that the user has chosen).
 It's in the file `order_progress.dart`.

 ## To Do Next

-- [ ] Update Web App and Android version
+- [x] Update Web App and Android version
 - [ ] Full Documentation
 - [ ] iOS Version